vxgmichel/marbles/README.md

 Marbles
 =======

-Marbles is a computational model and an esoteric programming language based marble circuitry.
+Marbles is a computational model and an esoteric programming language based on marble circuitry.

 Table of contents